You can create a valuation point (VP) for a NAV type in a particular fund that nominates both:

 An

-Estimatevaluation point, you can call the UpsertDiaryEntryTypeValuationPoint API again to create a variant with the samediaryEntryCodeandeffectiveAtbut perhaps a change to anasAtdatetime or to a setting such asapplyClearDown.
+EstimateVP, you can call the UpsertDiaryEntryTypeValuationPoint API again to create a variant with the samediaryEntryCodeandeffectiveAtbut perhaps different as at timestamps or a change to a field such asapplyClearDown.
 You can then choose which variant to finalise.
 More information.A

-For any valuation point, you have the option to call DeleteValuationPoint API and re-open the closed period.
+For any VP, you have the option to call DeleteValuationPoint API and start over.